carlaKC/ln-data/forwarding-history/README.md

 back off for 1 second in between reads.
 This will give other node operations ample time to access the database, and limit the database load.

+### Other Implementations
+If you are running another lightning implementation, you can still use randomize-data.sh to process data from another implementation.

+You will need to produce a CSV file with the following structure, and values are expected to be contained in ""s:
+`timestamp_ns chan_id_in chan_id_out amt_in_msat amt_out_msat fee_msat`

+To randomize the incoming and outgoing channels IDs, run:
+`randomize-data.sh [csv file]`